WillWang1113/Moving-Average-Diffusion/README.md

 where $D(\cdot, t)$ is the degradation function, such as blurring, noising, and so on.
 In Cold Diffusion(NIPS2023), $\beta_t = 0$, while in Soft Diffusion(TMLR), $D(\mathbf{x}_0, t)= \mathbf{C}_t \mathbf{x}_0$.

-## MovingAvg Diffusion
+## Moving Average Diffusion
 In time series forecasting, progressive (or coarse-to-fine) models can generally improve the accuracy.
-Such philosophy is highly aligned with Diffusion models.
-Meanwhile, noise-based diffusion model makes the intermediate products of diffusion model unusable, which are abandoned after sampling.
+Such philosophy is highly aligned with the one of Diffusion models.
+However, noise-based diffusion model makes the intermediate products of diffusion model unusable, which are abandoned after sampling.

 Therefore, we try to explore the research problem: **Can we progressively produce usable forecasts through diffusion?**
 <!-- In the field of time series forecasting, forecasts at different temporal resolution should follow the hierachical rule.
 It says that the temporally aggreagated high-resolution forecasts should be align with the low-resolution forecasts.  -->